u-elements/u-elements/src/u-datalist/test.md

-Notice: Can not guarantee that the users leave the dialog in old browsers and Firefox 06.05.23 Keep close button as first element
+// TODO: Maybe show no results?
+//const valid =
+//return show
+// attr(self, 'tabindex', valid.length ? null : 0) // Set input to invalid if no matches found

-# MacOS 13.2 - VoiceOver 30.04.2023
+# MacOS 13.2 - VoiceOver 30.08.2023

 ## Safari:
-Warning: Needs click or typing to open
-Success: Anounces visible list
+Note: aria-expanded is not read on inputs - we can live with this

 ## Chrome:
-Success: Visually opens on focus
-Success: Sound indicates open on arrow
+Success

 ## Firefox:
-Success: Anounces visible window with slight delay after first arrow down
-Note: Needs second arrow down to move to first item
+Note: Reads group
+Success

 ------------------

-# Windows - NVDA 30.04.2023:
+# Windows - NVDA 30.08.2023:
-## Edge, Chrome, Firefox:
+## Edge:

-# Windows - JAWS 30.04.2023:
+Note: Aria-expanded is not read - we can live with this
+Note: Dos not annonce aria-selected - we can live with this
-## Edge, Chrome, Firefox v112:
+## Chrome, Firefox
+Note: Dos not annonce aria-selected - we can live with this

-# Windows - Narrator 30.04.2023:
+# Windows - JAWS 30.08.2023:
+## Edge:
+Note: Dos not annonce aria-selected - we can live with this

 ## Chrome:
+Success
+## Firefox:
+Success

-# Windows - Narrator 30.04.2023:
+# Windows - Narrator 30.08.2023:

+## Chrome:
+Note: Aria-expanded is not read - we can live with this
 ## Edge:

-# Windows - Narrator 30.04.2023:
+Success

 ## Firefox:
+Success

 ------------------

-# iOS 16.2 - VoiceOver 30.04.2023
+# iOS 16.2 - VoiceOver 30.08.2023
 ## Safari, Chrome, Firefox:
-Warning: Show only 3 suggestions inside keyboard - aka. quite hidden and limited
-Fail: Visually shows arrow that gives access to full list, but this is not accessible to screen reader
+Note: Does not announce number of total, so we add a title attribute width n/N

 ------------------

-# Android 13 - Talkback 30.04.2023
+# Android 13 - Talkback 30.08.2023

+## Chrome
+Note: Announces options "above the keyboard" - which is technically not wrong
-## Chrome, Samsung Internett:
+## Samsung Internett:
+Note: Announces listarea - unnecessary, but this is Android standard
+Note: Does not announce "expanded/minimized" before initial focus is fired - which is technically not wrong

 ## Firefox:
+Note: Does not hide keyboard - we can live with this